vksingh28/vksingh28.github.io/_pages/teaching.md

 nav_order: 6
 ---

-I have served as a teaching assistant for the following courses at UT Austin:
+I have served as a teaching assistant for the following courses at Duke University:

 - STA721 : Linear Models (Graduate)
 - STA732 : Statistical Inference (Graduate)